 Every electrical distributor has a different take on the residential market.
-Many industrially-oriented distributors don't deal with it.
+Many industrially-oriented distributors don’t deal with it.
 And in many mature suburbs, inner cities or other areas where new residential construction is nonexistent or at a standstill, the residential market may not provide many sales dollars at all.
-However, in a fast-growing Sunbelt suburb, this could be a key market for a distributor.
+However, in a fast-growing Sunbelt suburb this may be a key market for a distributor.

 What the market is depends on how you define it, too.
-For a residential lighting specialist that isn't into pipe and wire, the residential market means selling replacement fixtures to homeowners or a “houseful” of fixtures to a new home buyer who has the builder's lighting fixture allowance to spend.
+For a residential lighting specialist that doesn’t sell much pipe and wire, the residential market means selling replacement fixtures to homeowners or a “houseful” of fixtures to a new home buyer who has the builder’s lighting fixture allowance to spend.

 The market for residential lighting fixtures sold through full-line electrical distributors, residential lighting specialists, home centers, hardware stores and department stores operates differently than other aspects of the electrical market, primarily because of the retail nature of this business and the fact that the customer is most often a homeowner.
 Despite massive competition from home centers in this market, distributors expect to sell billions in residential lighting fixtures this year.

 Lighting may be the most visible segment of the residential market, but the wiring system hidden behind the walls of your home generates far more sales for full-line electrical distributors.
-The key products in this segment of the residential market include service-entrance equipment; load centers; circuit breakers; connectors; fittings and fasteners; wiring devices and wall plates; building wire and structured cabling systems; service entrance cable; and low-voltage wiring for home entertainment centers and man caves, plus security, sound, intercom, phone and home networking applications.
+The key products in this segment of the residential market include service-entrance equipment; load centers; circuit breakers; connectors; fittings and fasteners; wiring devices and wallplates; building wire; service entrance cable; and low-voltage wiring for home entertainment centers and man caves, plus security, sound, intercom, phone and home networking applications.

-Newer to the potential product mix are products like backup power generators and photovoltaic (PV) systems.
-Solar panels are still very pricey for many homeowners, as a residential PV system can easily cost $30,000 or more and the ROI can approach a decade.
-But in regions of the country with high electricity rates, the 30 percent federal tax credit combined with lucrative utility rebate programs and local, county or state financial incentives can drive down that ROI to seven years or less.
-Some electrical distributors based in California, New Jersey, New Mexico and Massachusetts are all over the solar because of the local incentives in those states.
-These distributors include but are not limited to Munro Distributing Co., Fall River, Mass.; Turtle & Hughes Inc., Linden, N.J.; Warshauer Electric Supply, Tinton Falls, N.J.; National Electric Supply, Albuquerque, N.M.
-(See Aug.
-2010 EW cover story); and OneSource Distributors, Oceanside, Calif.
-Check out the illustration on page 29 for a detailed description of the primary products in the residential market.
+Solar.
+Newer to the potential product mix are products like wireless security systems, backup power generators and photovoltaic (PV) systems.
+Solar panels are still very pricey for many homeowners, as a residential PV system can easily cost more than $30,000 and the ROI can approach a decade.
+But in regions of the country with high electricity rates, various utility rebate programs packaged with local, county or state financial incentives can drive down that ROI to seven years or less.
+At press-time, solar advocates and lobbyists were pushing for the extension of the Solar Investment Tax Credit (ITC), which provided a 30% federal tax credit through 2019 for the installation of a residential solar system.
+It’s currently scheduled to step down to 26% in 2020; 22% in 2021; and be eliminated in 2022.

 To make the most of the residential market, you will need to first understand how the residential market works.
 Distributors work closely with two key customers in this market.
 For those distributors that focus on new construction and renovation, it’s the electrical contractor.
 Those companies with residential lighting showrooms focus on the homeowner.
 You also should get to know the builders in your market area.
 They work on a very tight production schedule, and the more you know about what they expect from their subcontractors, the better off you and your contractor customers will be.
 Builders also will sometimes buy bulk lighting fixtures and some other electrical products directly from distributors.

-If builders in your market area are offering home-networking systems in their developments, this adds another step in the construction process — and puts additional pressure on the time line.
-That's why many builders prefer to deal with one electrical contractor (and by extension, a sole source of power and home-networking supplies) to wire traditional wiring and home networking systems.
+If builders in your market area are offering structured systems in their developments, this adds another step in the construction process — and puts additional pressure on the time line.
+That’s why many builders prefer to deal with one electrical contractor (and by extension, a sole source of power and home-networking or structured wiring supplies) to wire traditional wiring and structured wiring systems.

 Sure, contractors can often be a bigger credit risk than other customers.
 And while every distributor has either heard of or has had personal experience with an unscrupulous contractor running up a credit line and then skipping town, these horror stories are fortunately more the exception rather than the rule.
 Why do contractors have financial problems?
 Most often it’s because they fall victim to inadequate cash flow, the cyclical nature of the construction market, unscrupulous general contractors or poor business management on their own part.